larseggert/moderation/draft-ecahc-moderation.md

-The management and moderation of participation channels associated with various IETF groups, inculding their mailing lists, chat channels and in-person, remote, or interim meetings SHOULD remain a task of the relevant group's management, such as WG chairs.
+The management and moderation of participation channels associated with various IETF groups, inculding their mailing lists, chat channels and in-person, remote, or interim meetings remains primarily a task of the relevant group's management, such as WG chairs.
 However, moderators are available for consultation and assistance should issues arise, and they MAY proactively confer with the group